 Build graph convergence is that property that a single build invocation will perform all the actions necessary and in the right order so that every action's outputs are newer than its inputs.

-Fuchsia uses the Ninja build system.
+Fuchsia uses the Ninja build system, which is timestamp-driven.
 Ninja expresses the build as a graph of input/output files and actions that take inputs and produce outputs.

 When you run a build, e.g. with

 fx build, Ninja will traverse the build graph

 and perform any actions whose outputs are not present or whose inputs have